Alexandre Bouchard

 Alexandre Bouchard (born 1 May 1988) is a French professional footballer who last played for Chamois Niortais as a goalkeeper.
 He previously played in Ligue 2 with LB Châteauroux, and has also represented Eu, Carquefou and Paris FC.

+In January 2008 he was called up for a training camp with the French Under-21 Futsal team for a 4-day camp.